bowmanjd/pscargastalk/slides/slides.md

 [click] And select just the properties we want from the properties we discovered when we ran the previous command.

+[click] we can also manipulate the output as desired; here I use the -replace string option twice.
+Note also the grave accent, which is the line continuation character

 [click] And here is our output.
 Let's see it in the browser for the sake of prettiness...

 -->